 “I still want to help, Red.
 I can’t let you pay it all yourself, you might need that money for your travels!”

 Red sighs.
-“Okay, how we go a half and half then?
+“Okay, how about we go a half and half then?
 Let me use my savings while I’m in Cerulean, and I’ll send you the bill afterward, so you can put half back in my account whenever you have a chance.”

 “You’re such a sweetheart.
 Alright, if that makes you happy.
 I love you, Red.”